 What If You Have Bad Credit?

 The good news is that having bad credit shouldn't get in the way of purchasing an engagement ring.
-But it might make the process a little longer.
+It just might make the process a little longer.

 Many jewelers offer special financing plans for customers with bad credit.
-But those plans often involve a higher interest rate and less repayment flexibility.
-Other jewelers offer layaway programs with a 20%-30% down payment that allows you to start making payments before you pick up the ring.
+Those plans often involve a higher interest rate and less repayment flexibility.
+Other jewelers offer layaway programs with a 20%-30% down payment, allowing you to start making payments before you pick up the ring.

-If you have bad credit or no credit, some jewelry stores or financers allow someone with good credit (such as a parent) to co-sign on the loan.
-But this also puts the burden on the co-signer if you aren't able to make the payments.
+If you have bad credit or no credit, some jewelry stores or financers allow someone with good credit (such as a parent) to co-sign on a loan.
+But keep in mind that this also puts the burden on the co-signer if you aren't able to make the payments.

 Avoid Overspending on an Engagement Ring

 Blowing two or three months' salary on an engagement ring is a romantic gesture, but is it really necessary?
-We always advocate for not spending more than necessary.
-If you need any more convincing, here are 10 interesting, research-backed reasons why a cheaper ring may be the way to go.
+If you need more convincing, here are 10 interesting, research-backed reasons why a cheaper ring may be the way to go.

 - You may be less likely to split up.
-You may get a "yes" when you dazzle your bride-to-be with expensive bling.
-But it doesn't seal the deal on a happy marriage.
+You may get a "yes" when you dazzle your bride-to-be with expensive bling, but it doesn't mean you're all set for happily ever after.
 In fact, shelling out big bucks for a ring could actually be the kiss of death for your union.

-Researchers at Emory University surveyed more than 3,000 people who have walked down the aisle to see how the size of the ring affected the odds of getting divorced.
-They found that men who spent $2,000 - $4,000 on an engagement ring were 1.3 times more likely to get divorced than grooms who spent $500 - $2,000.
+Researchers at Emory University surveyed more than 3,000 people who have walked down the aisle to see how the ring influenced the odds of getting divorced.
+They found that men who spent between $2,000 and $4,000 on an engagement ring were 1.6 times more likely to get divorced than grooms who spent $500 - $2,000.

 If you've got your heart set on a happily-ever-after, spending less on a ring may be the way to go.

-- You don't need to spend more to say "I love you".
-A lot of men think they need to drop thousands on an engagement ring to demonstrate their love.
-But in fact, most women agree that a more expensive ring isn't proof of their future spouse's love.
+- More money doesn't buy you love.
+A lot of men think they need to drop thousands on an engagement ring to prove their love.
+But in reality, most women agree that a more expensive ring isn't proof of their future spouse's love.

 Just 23% of women believe that the more a man spends, the deeper his feelings are, according to a study commissioned by Taylor & Co.
-The rest recognized that you can't put a price tag on true love.
+The rest seem to recognize that you can't put a price tag on true love.

 - You're better off investing your money elsewhere.
-When you buy a diamond ring, you're also making an investment of sorts.
-You're investing in the other person (and, as we've said, a more expensive ring doesn't necessarily translate to a happier marriage).
-But don't think that the ring itself will provide a financial return.
+When you buy a diamond ring, you're making an investment in another person, for sure.
+But don't get fooled into thinking that the ring itself will provide a handsome financial return.

-An investigative report from the Wall Street Journal tracked the price and value of diamonds over a three-decade period.
-The report found that it's true that diamond prices have been on a steady rise.
-But stones lose as much as 50% of their purchasing power over time because of inflation.
+An investigative report from the Wall Street Journal has tracked the price and value of diamonds for the past three decades.
+While it's true that diamond prices have been on a steady rise, stones lose as much as 50% of their purchasing power over time due to inflation.

-Sinking your extra cash into other investments may yield the bigger payoff in the long run.
+You're better off sinking your extra cash into another investment that may yield the bigger payoff in the long run.

 - Diamonds aren't really forever.
-Yes, diamonds are one of Mother Nature's hardest materials.
-But that doesn't mean that expensive stone is going to stand the test of time.
+Yes, diamonds are one of the earth's hardest materials.
+But that doesn't mean that the stone is actually going to stand the test of time.
 In fact, scientists have proven that diamonds begin to break down once they've been exposed to high levels of UV light.
-The change may not be noticeable, but your splurge does depreciate in value over time.
+The change may not be that noticeable, but your splurge will depreciate in value over time.

 - Your bride-to-be may care more about being asked than the cost.
-It's true that some women expect nothing less than a fancy schmancy engagement ring.
-But most women don't put much financial pressure on their men.
-According to a study from DDB Worldwide, 73% of women said they'd prefer that their sweetheart propose with a cheaper ring (or no ring at all) and wait until they can afford something more expensive.
+It's true that some women expect a fancy engagement ring.
+But most women don't that put much financial pressure on their men.
+According to a study from DDB Worldwide, 73% of women said they'd prefer that their sweetheart go ahead and propose with a cheaper ring (or no ring at all) than wait to ask until they can afford something more expensive.

 - A more expensive ring can push you over budget.
-Getting married is an expensive affair, and the engagement ring is just part of it.
-According to The Knot, the average wedding came with a total price tag of $31,213 in 2014.
-And that's not including the honeymoon!
-That same study showed that a whopping 45% of couples overshot their wedding budget.
+Getting married is an expensive affair, and the engagement ring is just one part of it.
+According to The Knot, the average wedding came with a total price tag of $ 32,641 in 2015.
+And that doesn't even include the honeymoon!

-- A bigger price tag doesn't equal a better ring.
-Diamonds are by far the most popular choice for engagement rings.
-They're also among the most expensive.
-A diamond can cost anywhere from a few hundred to tens of thousands of dollars.
+- A bigger price tag doesn't necessarily mean a better ring.
+Diamonds are by far the most popular choice for engagement rings, which means they're also the most expensive.
+A diamond can cost anywhere from a few hundred dollars to tens of thousands.
 But there's often a big gap between the stone's price tag and its actual value.

 A study from the University of Manchester looked at the diamond mining industry in Africa and how stones are priced once they hit the open market.
 The researchers found that once the diamonds are snatched up by jewelers, they're often sold at a serious markup.
 The lesson?
 You don't always get what you pay for.

 - Your future spouse might prefer a home to a ring.
-First comes love, then comes marriage, then comes... a house for many couples.
-Many newlyweds are in a position to make the leap into home ownership.
-But often the biggest obstacle is coming up with the down payment.
-It's especially tough if you've spent all your savings on a big wedding.
+First comes love, then comes marriage, then comes... a house.
+At least, that's the case for many couples.
+Many newlyweds are in a pretty good position to make the leap into home ownership, but the biggest obstacle is coming up with the down payment.
+It's especially tough if you've spent a lot of your savings on the ring.

-Surprisingly, many brides say they would take a cheaper ring if it meant buying a home would be easier.
-A survey from ERA Real Estate found that nearly 50% of women would rather spend the money on a down payment instead.
+Surprisingly, many brides say they wouldn't mind a cheaper ring if it would make buying a home easier.
+A survey from ERA Real Estate found that nearly 50% of women would rather spend the money on a down payment on a home instead.

-- A romantic proposal is more memorable than a lavish ring.
-While the ring is certainly a key part of a marriage proposal, it may not be the most important part.
+- A romantic proposal could be more memorable than the ring itself.
+While the ring is certainly a key part of a marriage proposal, it may not be the most important.
 According to David's Bridal, 56% of women say they'd take a fairytale proposal over a picture-perfect engagement ring any day.

 Did you know?
-The proposal itself is one of a girl's most dreamed-about moments of her life.
-Women love telling their proposal story over and over.
-About 70% of women will remember exactly what was said during the proposal.
-And 50% expect the man to get down on one bended knee.
-The proposal doesn't have to be expensive, but a thoughtfully planned one tells her that you care about her.
-20% of women end up being sorely disappointed by their proposal - don't let her become that part of the statistic.
+The proposal is one of the most anticipated moments in a girl's life.
+Women love telling their proposal stories.
+In fact, about 70% of women remember exactly what was said during the proposal.
+50% expect the man to comply with tradition and actually get down on one knee.
+The proposal doesn't have to be expensive, but one that's thoughtfully planned can go a long way to really show that you care.

 - You don't even need an engagement ring to get married.
-It's the norm to propose marriage with a diamond engagement ring.
-But this tradition isn't as time-honored as you think.
-The truth is that this "tradition" is due to smart marketing.
+Of course, it's the norm to propose marriage with a diamond engagement ring.
+But this tradition's origins might not be what you think.

-It goes back to the 1940s, when De Beers came out with its "A Diamond Is Forever" campaign.
-De Beers, which controlled the bulk of the diamond trade at the time, created the idea that you need to propose with a diamond ring.
-Perhaps we should be listening to The Beatles instead, when they said: "All you need is love."
+It goes back to the 1940s, when De Beers came out with the famed "A Diamond Is Forever" campaign.
+De Beers, which controlled the bulk of the diamond trade at the time, is responsible for creating the idea that you need to propose with a diamond ring.

 The Bottom Line

-Splurging on an expensive engagement ring won't divorce-proof your marriage.
-According to the research we found, it could actually hurt your relationship in the long run.
+An expensive engagement ring won't divorce-proof your marriage.
+According to the research we found, overspending could actually hurt your relationship in the long run.

-If you're committed to going big or going home when it comes to your engagement, consider shopping with an online retailer like Blue Nile or James Allen.
-You'd get a much bigger selection than at stores.
-And a much better price as well.
-Both retailers offer financing options, but again, be careful and do the math to see if you can pay it off on time.
+If you're committed to going big when it comes to your engagement ring, consider shopping with an online retailer like Blue Nile or James Allen.
+You'll get a much bigger selection than at stores as well as a much better price.
+Both retailers offer financing options, but make sure you can pay it off on time.